willweiao/willweiao.github.io/content/posts/A_Project_Report_on_MIP_Parameter_Tuning_for_Gurobi.md

 toc= true
 +++

+This post documents a small personal project I recently completed, where I explored the idea of using machine learning to assist Gurobi parameter tuning.
+It covers the motivation behind the idea, how I set up the experiment, what worked (and didn’t), and what I learned along the way.

 ## 1. Introduction: Why Should We Use Machine Learning to Tune Gurobi?

 Gurobi is widely regarded as one of the most powerful commercial solvers for mixed-integer programming (MIP).
 It is fast, robust, and highly configurable.
 But this configurability comes at a cost: Gurobi exposes over **100 parameters** that users can adjust, ranging from cutting plane aggressiveness (`Cuts`), heuristics intensity (`Heuristics`), presolve behavior (`Presolve`), to branching strategies (`VarBranch`) and solving methods (`Method`, `Threads`).